 The Commission previously reviewed this application at the August 27th, 2019 meeting.
 During the meeting, the Commission mostly commented on the new construction.
-The majority of the review focused on the fenestration pattern for the new construction and the Commission suggested that the paired windows on the façade are generally considered inappropriate; indicated that the 3rd story as submitted would have to be reduced in height; and stressed the importance of avoiding false historicism in new construction.
+The majority of the review focused on the fenestration pattern for the new construction; indicated that the 3rd story as submitted would have to be reduced in height; and stressed the importance of avoiding false historicism in new construction.